mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

  ![](images/sudo-matlab.png)

-Once in MATLAB click Add-Ons, search for Image Processing, click it's link and then click "Install".
+Once in MATLAB click Add-Ons, search for Image Processing, click its link and then click "Install".
 This will launch the installer.

 ![](images/install-image-processing.png)

-Once it downloads and completes the install it will relaunch MATLAB.
+Once the download and installation completes MATLAB will relaunch.
 You can type 'ver" and verify that Image Processing Toolbox has been installed.

 ![](images/matlab-ver.png)

 Close out of MATLAB (not the VNC session) so we can capture this image.
 It's important to leave the container running at this point.
+This is due to the "--rm" flag we used when launching the container.
+Had I thought ahead I might have omitted that and stopped/removed the container later.
+That might be something you want to try on your own.

-Open a new command window and check that the container is running
+For now, open a new command window and check that the container is running

 ```docker
 docker ps -a